 Oil prices rise within $1

-Oil prices are going up in expectation of crude production cuts to be continued by OPEC+
+Oil prices are going up over an uncertain date of OPEC+ meeting

 On 12 April 2020, OPEC+ approved new oil output cut by 9.7 million bpd in May-June, 7.7 million bpd in the second half and 5.8 million bpd by May 2022.

-OPEC and non-OPEC Ministerial Meeting is to be held via videoconference on 9-10 June 2020.
+OPEC and non-OPEC Ministerial Meeting is to be held via videoconference.
+The meeting initially slated for 9-10 June 2020 is said to be rescheduled for the weekend.